CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 Business Type Eligibility

-Only small, lawful, income-generating activities are accepted.
+Only small, legal, income-generating businesses are accepted.
 Personal or speculative activities are excluded.

 Existing Loan Status